Babylon is Fallen: Is it Destruction… or Transformation?

 Image by Akson on Unsplash.

-We sometimes like to use Scary Words but often don’t really know if they’re scary or not, but we use them anyways so we don’t have to engage new ideas question our own favourite beliefs.
+We sometimes like to use Scary Words but often don’t really know if they’re scary or not, but we use them anyways so we don’t have to engage new ideas that question our own favourite beliefs.

 There are lots of scary words being thrown around these days, words that are used not necessarily with their original meanings attached but used merely as labels to scare us.
 We label what we don’t like.
 That means we no longer need to engage or seek understanding.
 Without the label we need to accept that our vision of the world may not be as neat as we might like.
 What we have done, instead, is to turn the dialogue into a monologue that keeps us firmly in the driver’s seat.
 What’s more, these words are used together with other words — words that we think we agree with — so that we automatically agree with the statement and claim that the scary word is in fact scary.